zainm01800/Gamma-fpa-analysis/README.md

 ## Note

 Forecasts were prepared on 24 May 2026, prior to publication of Gamma's FY2026 results.
-This is an independent educational project and not investment advice.
+This is an independent educational project.